raytronichen/raytronichen.github.io/subscribe.md

                 if (response.status === 401) {
                   errorMsg = 'Authentication failed.
 Please check your token.';
                 } else if (response.status === 404) {
-                  errorMsg = 'Gist not found.
-Please check your Gist ID.';
+                  errorMsg = 'Repository not found.
+Please check your configuration.';
                 } else if (response.status === 403) {
                   errorMsg = 'Permission denied.
-Please check your token has gist permission.';
+Please check your token has repo permission.';
                 }
                 throw new Error(errorMsg);
               });